 Having an incident response strategy is an important part of incident response, irrespective of industry or size, as it allows a company to plan out the most effective response before an attack occurs.
 Without a plan, your organization wastes valuable time and resources on reactive efforts that can be ineffective or lead to greater losses.

 Instead of just being an IT concern, your incident response strategy should be an important part of your overall business strategy to ensure that immediate decisions can be made based on verified information, affecting the rest of business operations as little as possible.

-A well-designed incident response plan lays out the procedures and protocols to be taken, as well as contingencies across a range of attack types—whether a data breach, denial of service/distributed denial of service attack, network intrusion, malware outbreak, or even malicious actors within the company itself.
+A well-designed cyber incident response strategy lays out the procedures and protocols to be taken, as well as contingencies across a range of attack types—whether a data breach, denial of service/distributed denial of service attack, network intrusion, malware outbreak, or even malicious actors within the company itself.

-Your plan should cover how to detect, respond to, and reduce the damages of an incident.
+Your cyber incident response plan should cover how to detect, respond to, and reduce the damages of a cyber incident.
 Putting this plan in place helps a firm gain the confidence of all stakeholders, including its customers.

 Lastly, the specific roles and responsibilities of employees must be detailed in the incident response plan to establish accountability.
 List the tools, technologies, and resources that these responsible parties will require throughout the processes.

 "A well-designed incident response plan lays out the procedures and protocols to be taken, as well as contingencies across a range of attack types"

 What are the 6 Basic Phases of an Incident Response Plan?